dwhodges2/sheetFeeder/README.md

     pip3 install sheetFeeder
     ```

-    NOTE: You may need to prepend `sudo` to the avove to install at the system level.
-If you do not have su permissions to install Python packages, you may do better to use a virtual environment (see below).
+    NOTE: You may need to prepend `sudo` to the above to install at the system level.
+If you do not have `su` permissions to install Python packages, you may do better to use a virtual environment (see below).

     You will need to note the location where the package is installed for step 2 below.
 It will be something like: